LuisAlva1987/American_Hospital_Association_Survey/README.md

 9. What states had the most complited surveys?
 10. What state has the best response rate?
 11. What state has the worst average and the best average
-12. Have hospitals' HCAHPS scores improved over the past 9 years?
-13. Are there any specific areas where hospitals have made more progress than others?
-14. Are there any major areas of opportunity remaining?
-15. What recommendations can you make to hospitals to help them further improve the patient experience?
 16. what area/measure had the lowest average for all surveys?
+* Are there any specific areas where hospitals have made more progress than others?

 ## About the Data